 New or updated standards are phased-in to allow industry the time needed to comply with the regulation.
 More advanced air dispersion models are also phased-in by sector.

 You may also need to have an Environmental Compliance Approval.

 Request a site-specific standard

 If your facility faces challenges in meeting a required air standard, you may be eligible to submit a request for a site-specific standard.
-This is an air concentration approved by a Ministry of the Environment director for an individual facility.
+This is an air concentration approved by a Ministry of the Environment and Climate Change director for an individual facility.